 The main restaurant only opens on days where school buses visit the park.
 On the quieter days, the canteen opens instead.

 The canteen courtyard is a good place to see quite a selection of birds, while you eat your lunch.
 We even found a Great Horny Owl roosting in one of the trees by the souvenir stalls.

 I stayed at Mirador Del Palmar lodge, which is conveniently located on the other side of the highway from the park.
-The property is new and still has the look of a cattle ranch, with gives it a rustic charm.
-The cottages are basic but spacious and the gas heater is a life-saver.
+The property is new and still has the look of a cattle ranch, which gives it a bit a rustic charm.
+The cottages are basic but spacious and the gas heaters are life-savers in winter.

 Yatay palms of Mesopotamia